MicrosoftDocs/win32/desktop-src/SecMgmt/management-structures.md

 ---
-Description: Lists the structures used with security management APIs. ms.assetid: 8df25095-a215-464a-abac-39a6ea05f6a3
+description: Lists the structures used with security management APIs. ms.assetid: 8df25095-a215-464a-abac-39a6ea05f6a3
 title: Security Management Structures ms.topic: article